GastonZalba/ol-dji-geozones/README.md

 ### DjiGeozones

-OpenLayers DJI Geozone, creates multiples VectorLayers to display interactives DJI Geo Zones on the map, requesting the data on the fly to an DJI API.
+OpenLayers Dji Geozones, creates multiples VectorLayers to display interactives DJI Geo Zones on the map, requesting the data on the fly to an DJI API.